Baked Chicken Leg Quarters

 Table of Contents

 • Simple but satisfying.
-Baking chicken might seem a little boring, but the combination of light and dark meat means naturally juicy meat every single time (hello, cornish hen).
+Baking chicken might seem a little boring, but the combination of light and dark meat means naturally juicy meat every single time.

 • Bursting with flavor!
-I coated the chicken in a delicious blend of oil, herbs, and spices, yielding epic crispy skins and mouthwatering flavors (Similar to my chicken lollipops or grilled chicken drumsticks).
+I coated the chicken in a delicious blend of oil, herbs, and spices, yielding epic crispy skins and mouthwatering flavors.

 • Olive oil.
-Good ‘ol olive oil is my trusty companion when I want gorgeous and golden baked chicken.
+Good ‘ol olive oil is my trusty companion when I want a gorgeous and golden-baked exterior.
 You can use unsalted butter or another mild flavored oil.

 I’ve included step-by-step photos below to make this recipe easy to follow at home.
 For the full printable recipe instructions and ingredient quantities, scroll to the recipe card at the bottom of this post.